– the circuit board

 The system cannot read any data thus your system will not boot.

+No motor working the no spinning platters thus your system cannot boot.
+Bad bearings.
 Yikes!!!
-If you hear odd noises from the hard drive shut your system down and get your data transferred and the hard drive replaced.
+If you hear odd noises from the hard drive shut your system down and get your datatransferred and the hard drive replaced.

 They move above the platters converting magnetic field into electric current which is the read process.
 The reverse is for write.
 If a head touches a platter it can mean catastrophicfailure.